Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

 - less critical

-   - surface state (as long as modelling for a long period) as these will change rapdidly
+   - surface state (as long as modelling for a long period) as these will change rapidly

 - meteorological variables